-- 6.13 The Trustee has the following investment objectives related to the DC Section: - To offer suitable default investment strategies that are appropriate for the profile of defaulting members based on their expected risk tolerances and retirement objectives, and embed climate change risks and opportunities considerations in their design. - To offer a range of self-select investment options which are appropriate for the profile of most members and offer options for sustainable investment. - 6.14 The Trustee has agreed a target, as set out in their Climate Change-related Disclosures Report, with the aim of reducing the level of carbon intensity within the Plan's investment portfolio by 20% over the 3 years from 31 December 2021, where carbon emissions data is available and can be reported.
+- 6.13 The Trustee has the following investment objectives related to the DC Section: - To offer default investment strategies that are suitable for the profile of defaulting members based on their expected risk tolerances and retirement objectives and embed climate change risk and opportunity considerations in their design. - To offer a range of self-select investment options which are appropriate for the profile of most members and offer options for sustainable investment. - 6.14 The Trustee has agreed a target, as set out in their Climate Change-Related Disclosures Report, with the aim of reducing the Plan's Weighted Average Carbon Intensity (WACI) by 50% for Scope 1 & 2 emissions until 2030 from the base year 31 December 2021 for Main Plan.
+It should be noted that the target applies for the assets where Weighted Average Carbon Intensity (WACI) data is reportable3.